ccoenraets/lightning-react-app/README.md

-# React and the Lightning Design System
+# React and Lightning Design System Reference Application

-## Reference Application

 This repository is the home of **Lightning Realty**, a reference application built with [React](http://facebook.github.io/react/) and the [Lightning Design System](www.lightningdesignsystem.com).